Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 The final discussion on color involves the linen fabric used in the Tabernacle instructions.
 Its predominant feature was its white color.
 The color white makes an apparent symbolic connection with themes of purity and righteousness.

 Linen is a plant-based textile, of which the curtains that surrounded the entire "Tent of Meeting" were made.
 Linen was also used to make veils that concealed and protected sacred spaces and priestly garments.

 And the armies in heaven, clothed in fine linen, white and clean, followed Him on white horses.

 — Revelation 9:14

-This crisp white fabric provided the backdrop for the above-studied colors, in terms of the righteous Jesus Christ who came down from heaven clothed in human flesh and became the only righteous one qualified to secure the redemption through His sacrificial death.
+This crisp white fabric provided the backdrop for the above-studied colors regarding the righteousness of Jesus Christ.
+He came down from heaven clothed in human flesh and became the only righteous one qualified to secure redemption through His sacrificial death.

 My little children, these things I write to you, so that you may not sin.
 And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous.
 And He Himself is the propitiation for our sins, and not for ours only but also for the whole world.

 Jesus was the lamb without blemish or spot.
 (I Peter 1:18-19)

 The spotlessness of the lamb is in stark contrast to the worthless filthy garments of fallen humankind.
 No other human being could qualify.